jhallen/cartscan/README.md

-# Opticon's horrible EULA
+# Opticon's EULA

-Oh wow, I just discovered that Opticon's EULA sucks big time!
-It's trying to claim that any software written to work with their scanner is to be considered owned by them!
+Oh wow, I just discovered that Opticon's EULA is totally rediculous!
+I think it's trying to claim that any software written to work with their scanner is to be considered owned by them!
+Good luck with that Opticon, I never signed a contract with you.

 [EULA](http://www.opticonusa.com/downloads/documents/Opticon_End_User_License_Agreement.pdf)

-Talk about overreach, especially given that they include GNU compilers in their SDK.
-Anyway, here is the code.
-If Opticon bothers me about it, I may remove it.

-Definitely take this EULA into account when you select your barcode scanner hardware.
+Talk about overreach, especially given that they include and benefit from GNU compilers in their SDK.
+Definitely take their EULA into account when you select your barcode scanner hardware.

 # cartscan